Quan: Yes, I do. Do you?

 Hades: Getter Rays will be the end of us all!

-- When Miranda Deegan shows up at the climax of an early arc in Dominic Deegan, the infernomancer sent to kill her boasts that by coming out in the open, she's just signed her own death warrant.
+- When Miranda Deegan shows up at the climax of an early arc, the infernomancer sent to kill her boasts that by coming out in the open, she's just signed her own death warrant.
 She responds that he clearly has no idea just who he's messing with, and quickly shows just why she's considered one of the world's most powerful wizards.

 - In a different story arc similar words are spoken to a ruthless gang of cutthroat thieves when they almost without intending to kill Dominic's GF, with a reference the readers will get to this incident as he tells them how they don't want to know what she did to the last person to hurt a family member.